entando/entando-docs/vuepress/docs/tutorials/devops/external-database/README.md

 This document provides a guide to connecting to an external database.
-In many (not all) production configurations it is recommended to use a DBMS outside of the cluster where your Entando applicaiton is running to simplify maintenance, duplication of resources, and to establish a backup workflow that will scale with your application.
+In many (not all) production configurations it is recommended to use a DBMS outside of the cluster where your Entando application is running to simplify maintenance, duplication of resources, and to establish a backup workflow that will scale with your application.